 Utilize different historical, sociologic, cultural and/or artistic sources in the creation of audiovisual projects.
 Understand the essentials and specificities of an audiovisual project in its different formats, genres and typologies.
 Know the codes of ethics and deontology applicable to the audiovisual industry.
-Know the various applications of the technological resources from the field of audiovisual creation.
 Communicate verbally or in writing the objectives and characteristics of an audiovisual piece, in Spanish and in a foreign language (level B2 MCERL).
 Know the different study and research methodologies that enable the continuous development and innovation of an activity within the audiovisual industry.
 Develop critical discourse in the field of audiovisual creation with attention to cultural, social and artistic changes.
 Understand the history, evolution and contribution of film from the perspective of aesthetics, society and ethics.
+Know the production workflows of the audiovisual industry.
 Understand filmmaking in an open, multi-directional manner, from the forms and formats that are intrinsically related to the entertainment industry, to more expressive manifestations that explore avant-garde aesthetics and/or auteur philosophies.
 Understand filmmaking in relation to the contemporary artistic and cultural panorama.
+Understand the importance of the various roles, tasks and responsibilities related to the development of audiovisual projects.
+Undertake project in film directing that includes planning, execution and the management of a creative team.
 Understand the fundamentals of directing actors, with an emphasis on dramaturgy and mise-enscène based on the psychology of the characters and their dramatic conflicts.
-Interpret texts and screenplays with special attention to all artistic, scenic or special elements related to production design.